Jumaruba/SNN/README.md

 Following the code in the [Izhikevich Paper](https://www.izhikevich.org/publications/spikes.pdf) for a simple and random SNN, we can have the following map of spikes:

 ![](https://i.imgur.com/nzpAe7B.png)

+The first 800 neurons are the excitatory ones and the other 200 are the inhibitory ones.

 ## References:

 http://worldcomp-proceedings.com/proc/p2013/BIC3207.pdf